wochap/hints/README.md

 If you want to help develop hints, first setup your environment:

-1. Because python-atspi is a system package, you will need to install that for your system first using your package manager.
-Then you can setup a virtual environment that includes python-atspi:
+1. Create a virtual environment for the project.

 ```
-python3 -m venv venv --system-site-packages
+python3 -m venv venv
 ```

 2. Activate your virtual environment for development.
 This will differ based on OS/shell.
 See the table [here](https://docs.python.org/3/library/venv.html#how-venvs-work) for instructions.